Iranian general transformed Syria’s war in Assad’s favor

 “The Syrian-Iranian alliance will continue that’s for sure,” Makki said.
 “But the loss of Soleimani, the mastermind of so many victories, plans and strategies will be a big blow for Syria and Iran on a policy level and in terms of regional clout.”

-Assad said the tactics used by the general will only grow and be entrenched in the young men he trained.
+Assad said the tactics used by the general will only grow and be entrenched in the men he trained.

 Reflecting concerns over the effect of Soleimani’s killing, Hezbollah leader Hassan Nasrallah said advances made in Syria should not stall, urging fighters to be steadfast and all Iran proxies to fight the U.S. presence in the region.